 To fix the Apple Maps problem, Apple CEO Tim Cook recommended that customers temporarily use other mapping services.
 Meanwhile, Cue requested that digital maps provider TomTom NV help fix the landmark and navigation data for Apple.

 “Look, the first thing is that you’re embarrassed,” Cue told Fast Company a few years later, regarding his response to Maps.
 “Let’s just deal with that one fact of emotion.
 These things mean a lot to us, we work really hard, and so you’re embarrassed.
 We had completely underestimated the product, the complexity of it.”

 Apple Maps since then …

 After Apple Maps’ disastrous launch, Cupertino made big steps to improve the service.
 The company started updating Apple Maps every day, introduced features like Flyover, and published a number of fascinating patents.
 (One example: An effort to make navigation software more humanlike by referencing landmarks and street signs instead of just road names.)

 Apple also snapped up mapping-related companies like Coherent Navigation, which helped develop a form of ultra-detailed GPS accurate within centimeters as opposed to the usual meters.
 Apple even applied for permission to use drones to improve its mapping.

-While Apple Maps is still occasionally invoked as an example of tech gone wrong, it’s hard to fault Apple for correcting the problem as it did.
+To this day, some people still invoke the early Apple Maps nightmare as an example of tech gone wrong.
+However, it’s hard to fault Apple for correcting the problem as it did.
 Even if we never like to see anyone lose a job.